Jeffrey Ting

 CFA Institute

-Three exam levels (I, II, III), each requiring roughly 300 hours of preparation.
-Passed all three on the first attempt.
+Three exam levels (I, II, III), each running roughly 300 hours of study.
+I passed all three on the first attempt.
 The CFA program is widely regarded as the gold-standard credential for investment professionals.

 Fellow of the Society of Actuaries (FSA)